Ensemble Value Functions for Efficient Exploration in Multi-Agent Reinforcement Learning: Background

-\textbf{Value decomposition:} Independent learning serves as an effective baseline in many cooperative MARL tasks~\citep{papoudakis2021benchmarking} but suffers from the non-stationarity arising from the learning of other agents~\citep{papoudakis2019dealing} and the multi-agent credit assignment problem, i.e.\ agents need to identify their individual contribution to received rewards~\citep{du2019liir,rashid2020monotonic}.
-Value decomposition algorithms address this latter multi-agent challenge using a centralised state-action value function $Q_{\text{tot}}$, conditioned on the state and joint action of all agents.
-In environments, where the state is not available during training, we approximate the state with the joint observation.
-Directly learning such a value function is often computationally infeasible due to the exponential growth of the joint action space with the number of agents, so the centralised value function is approximated with an aggregation of individual value functions of each agent conditioned on the local observation-action history.
-The value functions and aggregation are optimised by minimising the joint value function loss with target values $y_\text{tot}$:
+\textbf{Value decomposition:} Independent learning serves as an effective baseline in many cooperative MARL tasks~\citep{papoudakis2021benchmarking} but suffers from the multi-agent credit assignment problem, i.e.\ agents need to identify their individual contribution to received rewards~\citep{du2019liir,rashid2020monotonic}.
+Value decomposition algorithms extend IDQN by learning a decomposed centralised state-action value function $Q_{\text{tot}}$, conditioned on the state and joint action of all agents.\footnote{In environments, where the state is not available during training, we use the joint observation as a proxy for the state.} Directly learning such a value function is often computationally infeasible due to the exponential growth of the joint action space with the number of agents, so the centralised value function is approximated with an aggregation of individual utility functions of all agents conditioned on the local observation history.
+These individual utility functions of agents estimate their contribution to the centralised state-action value function and, thus, address the multi-agent credit assignment problem.
+All functions are jointly optimised by minimising the following loss with $y_\text{tot}$ denoting centralised target values:

-Two common value decomposition algorithms are VDN~\citep{sunehag2017value} and QMIX~\citep{rashid2020monotonic}.
-VDN assumes a linear aggregation of the centralised value function and targets
+Two common value decomposition algorithms are VDN~\citep{sunehag2018value} and QMIX~\citep{rashid2020monotonic} that assume a linear and monotonic decomposition of the centralised value function, respectively.